AdamVig/GoCoApi/README.md

 1. Use HTTPS for all communication to and from the server.
 2. Send parameters in the `POST` body, not a `GET` query string.
 This method of security through obscurity prevents sensitive user data from showing up in logs, where URLs containing query parameters often show up.

+### Caching
+All retrieved data is cached either in a global- or user-level cache.
+Data that is stored directly in the database is not cached.
+The cache can be skipped on a per-request level by adding `&bust=true` to the URL of either a `GET` or `POST` request.

 # Endpoints
 Endpoints are defined in individual files in the `routes` directory.
 All of the files in the directory are automatically bootstrapped as endpoints when the app starts, except for filenames that start with an underscore, which are disabled.
 This is a convenient way to take an endpoint offline temporarily while working on it.